-Last week BEST Eco discussed water, another super important ingredient to life on Earth.
+Last week my students, BEST Eco, discussed water, another super important ingredient to life on Earth.
 The planet has about 3% freshwater available for us all to use; and most of that small amount is polluted.
 Living near a body of water, as we do in the watershed of the Bronx River, we talked about how our actions on ground affect the condition of the river.
 Our city, heavy on concrete and paved surfaces doesn’t allow for soil (all covered up) to absorb rainwater and refill our aquifers (underground well of water).
 As heavy rain falls on our cities, it collects and carries trash and toxins from the street (car oil, detergents, etc) into our rivers and waterways.
 Due to our combined sewer system, which cannot handle extra loads of water from heavy rain, this wastewater sometimes makes it through to our waterways untreated; sometimes it pools and cause floods.

 See Post “What’s in your water”.